lppedd/idea-conventional-commit/README.md

     Certain commodities, such as auto-completing the scope parenthesis or the `:` separator, are there too.

-    _(Body and footer completion, which is shown here, will be available shortly in release 0.8.0)_

     <img src="https://raw.githubusercontent.com/lppedd/idea-conventional-commit/master/images/cc_standard.gif" alt="Standard completion">

   - #### Template based